Indiana Dunes a top Midwest birding spot

 “Sandhill cranes are Indiana’s claim to fame, or one of them,” Bumgardner said.

-There is also plenty for birders to see at the nearby Indiana Dunes National Lakeshore sites as well, Bumgardner said.
+There is also plenty for birders to see at the nearby Indiana Dunes National Park sites as well, Bumgardner said.

 To enhance the birding experience, Bumgardner recommends people pick up a birding field guide and Kenneth J. Brock’s book Birds of the Indiana Dunes.